plone/volto/packages/registry/README.md

 });
 ```

-## Retrieving a component from the component registry
+## Retrieve a component from the component registry

 You can programatically retrieve a component from the registry using `config.getComponent`: